dhruvgairola/dhruvgairola.github.io/about.md

 permalink: /about/
 ---

-<p class="page-intro">Engineering manager in Toronto.
-Writing here is how I think through what I run into at work.</p>

 ### Experience

 I&rsquo;m currently an Engineering Manager at Okta in the Privileged Access Management domain, rapidly scaling our emerging product.
 Before that, I was an EM at Wealthsimple through a period of 8x growth to roughly $50B AUM.
 I led critical teams in the highly profitable stock-trading product and the growth marketing product.